 - Heat oven to 350° F.

-- In a large bowl, combine oats and oil, stirring to coat.
-Transfer on a baking sheet and bake for 10 minutes, shaking the pan once halfway through baking.
+- Combine oats and almonds in a baking sheet and bake for 15 - 20 minutes until lightly browned, shaking the pan once halfway through baking.

-- Transfer toasted oats back into bowl and combine with nuts, rice cereal, oat flour, sesame seeds, and salt.
+- Transfer toasted oats into a large bowl and combine with rice cereal, oat or almond flour, sesame seeds, and salt.

-- In a small saucepan, over medium high heat, combine honey and brown sugar.
-Stir until sugar is dissolved and mixture starts to bubble.
+- In a small saucepan, over medium high heat, combine honey, brown sugar, and oil.
+Stir until sugar is dissolved and mixture starts to boil.
 Remove from heat.

 - Stir in the vanilla.
-It may sizzle and that is okay.
+It may sizzle and that's okay.

-- Slowly pour the honey mixture over the oats, stirring as you pour, coating the oats well.
+- Slowly pour the honey mixture over the oatmeal mixture, stirring as you pour, coating everything well.

-- Transfer mixture in prepared baking dish and press it down firmly to compact it evenly.
-Press down on the granola with the bottom of a measuring cup or a silicone spatula.
+- Transfer into prepared baking dish and press it down firmly to compact it evenly.
+I use the bottom of a measuring cup or a silicone spatula.
 You could also place a piece of parchment big enough to cover the top and press down with your hands.
-The important thing is to press down, down, down.
+The important thing is to press down compacting it.

-- Bake for 25 - 30 minutes until lightly brown and the edges are golden.
+- Bake for 25 minutes until lightly brown and the edges are golden.
 Check after 20 minutes as ovens vary.
-Use the same measuring cup as before or silicone spatula to press down firmly on the granola to compact it.
+Use the same measuring cup as before or silicone spatula to press down on the granola while it’s still soft to compact it.

-- Let the granola cool at least 15 minutes before slicing.
-After cooled, lift the granola out of pan by the parchment or foil overhang.
-Slice into 12 bars using a sharp knife.
+- Let the granola cool at least an hour before slicing.
+After it’s cooled, lift the granola out of the pan by the parchment or foil overhang.
+Slice into 12 bars or desired size/shape.